The Unexpected Root Cause of Your Sleep Troubles

 Sometimes, sleeplessness is secondary to allergies, acute illnesses, or other temporary external factors, such as sensory disturbances (noise, lights, room temperature, etc).
 As we move into Spring, allergies tend to be a common source of sleep troubles, since an overactive immune response keeps the Wei Qi on guard at night, when it is supposed to retreat inward.

-There is no one-size-fits-all approach to treating sleep disturbances
+No one-size-fits-all approach to treating sleep disturbances

 Hannah Fries is a California-based licensed acupuncturist and herbalist (L.Ac.), writer, and Integrative Body Psychotherapy allied professional.
 She seeks to discover & alchemize the psycho-emotional and spiritual roots of disharmony in the physical body to help her clients transform the obstacles that interfere with their innate healing capacity.
 Find out more about Hannah and her work on her website at https://www.friespirit.com or on Instagram @friespirit.